If you are applying for an Ontario licence from another Canadian province or territory, there are two options to apply.

 If you have a CIP designation in good standing or you’ve passed the RIBO exam, you can bypass the auto insurance exam.
 As proof, you will need to provide either:

-• A screenshot of the CIP membership page showing the active status and expiry date; or
+• a screenshot of the CIP membership page showing the active status and expiry date

-• An official Insurance Institute letter dated in the last 12 months with the expiry date of your CIP designation; or
+• an official Insurance Institute letter dated in the last 12 months with the expiry date of your CIP designation

-• Proof of your RIBO exam completed within the last year; or
+• proof of your RIBO exam completed within the last year

 • The emailed confirmation of resignation from RIBO, which includes your RIBO registration number and the effective date of the resignation.
 The date of resignation must be within the last 2 years to be acceptable.